Carbon Monoxide: The Invisible Killer

 Carbon monoxide is an odorless, colorless gas that often goes undetected, striking victims caught off guard or in their sleep.

-The National Safety Council recommends you install a battery-operated carbon monoxide detector in your home near the bedrooms.
-Check or replace the battery when you change the time on your clocks each spring and fall.
-The CDC offers
+The National Safety Council recommends you install a battery-operated or battery backup carbon monoxide detector in the hallway near each sleeping area in your home.
+Check or replace the battery when you change the time on your clocks each spring and fall, and replace the detector every five years.

 Low to moderate carbon monoxide poisoning is characterized by:

 ● Loss of consciousness

 If you think you are experiencing any of the symptoms of carbon monoxide poisoning, go outside and get fresh air immediately.
 You could lose consciousness and die if you stay in the home.

 The Consumer Product Safety Commission warns that you should never ignore a carbon monoxide alarm, and do not try to find the source of the gas.
 Instead, follow these steps:

 ● Call emergency services, fire department or 9-1-1

 ● Do a head count to check to account for everyone

 ● Do not reenter the premises until emergency responders have given you permission to do so